WHERE’S THE PROTEIN?

 I was genuinely puzzled the first time a guest looked at one of my dishes and asked, “Where is the protein?”

-The plate was, in fact, absolutely packed with it: a silky lentil mousse, a rich demi-glace made with 17 different root vegetables and legumes, along with nutritious trumpet mushrooms, and sautéed broad beans.
+In reality, the plate was absolutely packed with it: a silky lentil mousse, a rich demi-glace made with 17 different root vegetables and legumes, along with nutritious trumpet mushrooms, and sautéed broad beans.
 Every element contributed protein—yet the diner couldn’t see it.

 That moment revealed the problem: many people have a fixed idea of what protein looks like.
-They expect a hard, visible “chunk” of something—like meat, fish, or an artificial stand-in.
+Instead, they expect a hard, visible “chunk” of something—like meat, fish, or an artificial stand-in.

-It became a pattern.
-Guests wrote reviews claiming our dishes had “no protein,” even when the meal was built on protein-rich ingredients.
-It’s a striking example of how deeply this misconception has embedded itself in modern food culture.
+Consequently, it became a pattern.
+Guests wrote reviews claiming our dishes had “no protein,” even when we built the meal on protein-rich ingredients.
+This striking example shows how deeply this misconception has embedded itself in modern food culture.

 Here’s the truth: the world’s most protein-rich cuisines never needed fake meat.

 Think Indian dal.
 Italian pasta e fagioli.
 Middle Eastern hummus.
-These dishes have nourished billions for centuries—no laboratories required.
+For centuries, these dishes have nourished billions—no laboratories required.

 Real food doesn’t always announce itself with a slab.
-Sometimes the protein is blended into a sauce, folded into a filling, or woven through the base of a dish.
+Sometimes chefs blend the protein into a sauce, fold it into a filling, or weave it through the base of a dish.
 It’s there—you just have to stop expecting it to arrive in cube form.

 What We’re Actually Refusing to Serve

 Let’s be clear about what we’re not putting on your plate: most commercial meat substitutes are industrial products.
-They’re made from isolated protein extracts, methylcellulose (yes—the same stuff in wallpaper paste), modified starches, and flavour enhancers with unpronounceable names.
+Manufacturers make them from isolated protein extracts, methylcellulose (yes—the same stuff in wallpaper paste), modified starches, and flavour enhancers with unpronounceable names.

 These products exist to mimic texture and appearance—not to nourish.
-They’re engineered for shelf stability and mass production, not flavour or integrity.
-And while they may be technically “plant-based,” they’re about as far from a plant as you can get.
+Companies engineer them for shelf stability and mass production, not flavour or integrity.
+Furthermore, while they may be technically “plant-based,” they’re about as far from a plant as you can get.

 At Olivera Kitchen, we made a deliberate choice: we would never sacrifice authenticity just to offer a “protein shape.”
 Our kitchen isn’t a lab.
-It’s a workshop of flavour, where real ingredients become real food.
+Rather, it’s a workshop of flavour, where real ingredients become real food.

 Here’s the uncomfortable truth that Big Food doesn’t want you to know: Industrial processed foods have hijacked your palate.
-When you’ve been conditioned by hyper-salted, artificially flavored products designed in laboratories to be addictive, real food can taste unfamiliar.
-Not because it lacks flavor—but because your taste buds have been trained to chase chemical intensity instead of recognizing actual taste.
+When you’ve conditioned yourself with hyper-salted, artificially flavored products that laboratories designed to be addictive, real food can taste unfamiliar.
+Not because it lacks flavor—but because your taste buds have learned to chase chemical intensity instead of recognizing actual taste.

 As for 3D-printed “meat”?
 Let’s call it what it is: the final frontier of food as product rather than nourishment.
-It’s not innovation—it’s industrial convenience wrapped in sustainability marketing.
-And it’s an insult to anyone who cares about the craft of cooking.
+This isn’t innovation—rather, it’s industrial convenience wrapped in sustainability marketing.
+Moreover, it’s an insult to anyone who cares about the craft of cooking.

 Our Approach: Culinary, Not Chemical

 We believe in food that’s alive—food that still tastes like something that once grew in the ground.
 Our protein doesn’t come from a factory.
-It comes from the same sources that have fed humans for millennia.
+Instead, it comes from the same sources that have fed humans for millennia.

 This is protein as it should be—integral, elegant, and essential—not an afterthought or a garnish.